-Recently a former customer of mine told me the great news that he was offered an engineering position.
-He was extremely happy about getting the job and thought he’d enjoy working for the company, even though he never met anyone at the company.
+Recently a former customer of mine told me he was offered an engineering position.
+He was extremely happy about getting the job and thought he’d enjoy working for the company.
+I noticed some hesitation in his voice.

 This is the type of response I sometimes get from my workshop attendees when they tell me they have a telephone interview, “It’s just a telephone interview.
 I hope I get a face-to-face.”
 I tell them to prepare as hard as they would for a personal interview.
 Don’t get caught off guard.

 Yes, the face-to-face is the next step, but you can’t get there without impressing the interviewer on the other end of the phone, whether she’s a recruiter, hiring manager, HR, or even the owner of a company.